ifokeev/hapi-introduction/README.md

 [hapi](https://hapijs.com) is a battle-tested, full-featured, framework for building web applications and services with Node.js.
 With integrated support for essentials like authentication, caching and validation, and a powerful plugin system, hapi is ideal for projects and teams of any size.

-This course will introduce hapi and guide you through some of hapi‚Äôs core features.
+This course will introduce hapi and guide you through some of hapi's core features.

 At the end you'll be able to program basic hapi app and deploy it to `now.sh`.